Axway/amplify-central/content/en/docs/amplify_relnotes/20220430_ampc_agents_relnotes.md

 ### Amplify Mulesoft agents

-Current release (1.1.3) of the Amplify Mulesoft agent is available on [Axway GitHub](https://github.com/Axway/agents-mulesoft) repository.
+Current release (1.1.5) of the Amplify Mulesoft agent is available on [Axway GitHub](https://github.com/Axway/agents-mulesoft) repository.

-Known limitations:

-* Mulesoft agents are based on an older version of the Amplify Agents SDK (1.1.4) and may not benefit from all the new features.
+* Marketplace provisioning / deprovisioning (refer to the common enhancement section)

 For more information, see the [Axway GitHub](https://github.com/Axway/agents-mulesoft) repository.